jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/tank_regiment.rst

 --------------------
 Light Tank Regiment
 --------------------
 The basic tank that does not require further structure or research.
-Good for early tank battles and capturing undefended cities.
-If you can retire them the earlier the better.
+Good for early halftrack battles and capturing undefended cities.
+If you can retire them the earlier the better, or you can try not building them at all.
 You may have to detach them from the HQ to make room for better tanks, before ultimately disbanding them.
+The Japanese variant has 4 tanks instead of the regular 3.

 --------------------
 Medium Tank Regiment
 --------------------
 Requires Motor pool.
 A balance of cost, armor, speed and firepower. generally preferred over other tanks as the backbone of your army.
+The Japanese variant has 4 tanks instead of the regular 3.
+For a very prolonged battle when you are facing heavy tanks and artillery you want to replace them with heavier tanks or artillery.
+Except the British whose the medium tanks are kinda weak without the tech upgrades and you may as well go without them.

 --------------------
 Heavy Tank Regiment
 --------------------
 Requires Motor pool and Heavy Tank upgrade.
 Available to all but JPN.
 Powerful but slow and expensive.
-Need to group with other tanks to not waste firepower on cannon fodder.
+Need to group with other tanks to not waste firepower on cannon fodders.
+Can survive a Nuke.
+Better with artillery or air support.
+Only USSR and German ones are good.
+The others are better off with with artillery.

 --------------------------------
 Anti-Aircraft Tank Regiment